-SEA Objective Assessmer cumulative effect and m nt of effect (con effects, significat nagnitude of the three time peric Medium term (6 - 10 nce of the effect in Summary Explanation Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 years) 0 + This policy identifies a site and will lead to development, however does indicate the number of houses proposed for the site allocation.
+SEA Objective Assessmer cumulative effect and m Theorem (Map 2) Theorem (Map 2) Theorem (Conservation) Theorem (Conservation) Theor nce of the effect in Summary Explanation Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 + This policy identifies a site and will lead to development, however does indicate the number of houses proposed for the site allocation.
 The impact on biodiversity will be neutral in the shorter term and positive in terms of the SEA objectives over the longer term.
 N/A To maintain and enhance the quality of landscapes and townscapes + + ++ This policy identifies a site and will lead to development, however does indicate the number of houses proposed for the site allocation.
 This is positive in terms of the SEA objective.
 N/A